60 Second Spotlight on Jonathan Deacon, Oxford Technical Solutions

-How would you say your industry has evolved over the past two years?
+How would you say your industry has evolved over the past

 The Inertial Navigation System (INS) industry has continued to evolve rapidly over the last two years, driven by advancements in technology, changing customer demands, and new applications for INS systems.
 In test and validation, this has meant a far larger requirement for systems that can perform consistently and reliably on the open road – especially in built up areas – necessitating a reduced reliance on GNSS.

 What is the most important development in this field at the moment, either within your organisation or in the industry in general?

 The reduced reliance on GNSS has firstly required an increase in performance from the inertial component of our systems.
 Multicore IMU technology from OxTS has lowered cost and increased performance, opening up our technology to be used by a wider variety of customers more often.
 Sensor fusion is also being used in conjunction with the IMU to add additional aiding sources to maintain position, velocity and attitude accuracy in GNSS poor and denied environments.

 What key development(s) in test and measurement are you most interested in for the future and why?

 The transfer of test and validation from the proving ground to more indoor and open road environments is of most interest.
 More work is expected to be done in simulations, and this will have to be validated with tests in the real world.
 This presents a challenge and opportunity for OxTS to produce new technology competencies and value blocks to navigate in different environments.
 This can be infrastructure based, like OxTS’ UWB indoor positioning for controlled environments, or with on-vehicle sensors, as in LiDAR odometry.